 Lake Trout Response to Increased Suppression Efforts

 Despite these increases, total season catch was down over 45,000 lake trout with gill net catch rates dropping from a high of 7.8 in 2011 to 3.5 in 2021 and to 3.2 lake trout per net night in 2022, signs of continued progress of decreasing lake trout population in Yellowstone Lake.
 Increases in catch can reflect increased efficiency, increased abundance, or both.
-Improvements in fishing gear, increased knowledge of how lake trout use the ecosystem, and experienced personnel can lead to increases in catch and more efficient removal, despite a decreasing population.
+Improvements in gear, knowledge, and experience can lead to more efficient removal, despite a decreasing population.
 Hence, independently monitoring the effectiveness and effects of suppression activities, as well as updating population models, is an important aspect of the program.